Lund University with NASA

-Unlike other lighting solutions that mimic the sunlight colors, "CoeLux" recreates the science behind sunlight and its shine with pin-sharp shadows. (as seen on the left)
+Unlike other lighting solutions that mimic the sunlight colours, "CoeLux" recreates the science behind sunlight and its shine with pin-sharp shadows. (as seen on the right)

-With this, we can create stress-free habitats despite the state of the weather outside, and simultaneously give a wider perception of space. (useful for 1st generation settlers)
+With this, we can create stress-free habitats despite the state of the weather outside and simultaneously give a wider perception of space. (useful for 1st generation settlers)

 Needs & Constraints

-The power consumption of the lighting system along with 4 large display units would be equivalent to 5KW!
+The power consumption of the lighting system & large display units alone would be equivalent to 5KW!

 Enter Thermal Expansion

 The average temperature variation on Mars every day is around 78 °C (108 °F)